Anabm90/Junior-developer-test-project/README.md

 ## Motivation:
 It's a test project for a junior web developer offer at Thermohuman company.

-## Technology/Framework Used:
+## Technology Used :

+- SPA in React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Technology Used :

-- SPA in React.
 - Auth0 for authentication.
 - Bootstrap for layout.
 - Formik for forms.
 - Momentjs.

 ## Installation:
 Here you need to provide the steps to get the project running.

 ## How to use:
 Include steps to provide details about how to use your project.

 ## Screenshot
 Add some screenshots for Logo or home page of site (if any).